charlessweet81/ad-post-install-config/README.md

   - Step 3: Create a New User (Jane Doe)
   - Step 4: Add Jane Doe to the "Domain Admins" Group
   - Step 5: Log In as Jane Admin
+- Part III: Join Client-1 to the Domain
+  - Step 1: Log Into Client-1
+  - Step 2: Join Client-1 to the Domain
+  - Step 3: Verify Client-1 in ADUC
+  - Step 4: Move Client-1 to the _CLIENTS OU

 <h2>Installation Steps</h2>
 <h3>Part 1: Install Active Directory on DC-1</h3>